dustintchan/OT0-Modding-Job-Skills/README.md

 ## Setup:
-**(1)** Download the 3 tools above and extract their files above into seperate folders, in a modding directory of your choosing.
+**(1)** Download the 3 tools above and extract their files into seperate folders, in a modding directory of your choosing.
 Download the two files above from this repository.

 **(2)** Create another folder of any name and place **Mappings.usmap** file inside it.
 (I.e directory: ...\Octopath 0 Modding\Tools\Mapping File\Mappings.usmap).
 <br/><br/>